Understanding Hidden Emotions:

 Anyway, I approached her, sat next to her, and held her lovingly.
 To my surprise, without any hesitation, she instantly rested her head on my shoulder, like a child, and started crying.

-it could have gone either ways but I survived, may be because my intentions were clear?
+It could have gone either way but I survived, may be because my intentions were clear?

 Everyone was surprised, and the room went quiet.
 I held her until she calmed down.
 Embarrassed, she apologized to everyone.